What is a transverse flute?

 - Type of dishes: Open.

-This Pearl flute is in some respects similar to the Yamaha YFL-412, because its headjoint is made of sterling silver, but the body, foot and key mechanism are made of silver-plated nickel silver.
-It is important to note this, because in essence the materials of the Pearl Dolce 695 are much cheaper than those of the Yamaha flute but the price is higher.
+This Pearl flute is in some respects similar to the Yamaha YFL-412, because its headjoint is made of sterling silver, but the body, foot and key mechanism are made of silver-plated nickel silver. it's important to note this, because in essence the materials of the Pearl Dolce 695 are much cheaper than those of the Yamaha flute but the price is higher.

 Why?
 The answer seems to lie in the embouchure, which is made of 3-carat gold.
-But the truth is that this does not justify its higher price and is more of a luxury than something essential, although it does improve the resonance of the metal and this is reflected in a better sound.
+But the truth is that this doesn't justify its higher price and is more of a luxury than something essential, although it does improve the resonance of the metal and this is reflected in a better sound.
 On the other hand, sterling silver is an excellent resonant that produces a stable, warm and embracing sound.

 Silver plating serves to improve the resonance of alpaca and works very well because it produces a better sound than alpaca alone.
 Also the mechanics are made of alpaca (alloy of zinc, copper and nickel) and offer high resistance and good sound for a lower price.

 This section is the great lifesaver of the Pearl flute, because its sound is wonderful.
-It is full-bodied, enveloping, with a sustain that covers the whole room.
+It‘s full-bodied, enveloping, with a sustain that covers the whole room.
 In addition, the gold plating on the embouchure does its job well and creates different vibrations that can be felt, although only an educated ear can perceive this.

 The C# trill mechanism is very gentle, easy to use and many will appreciate it because the sound is musical, harmonious, stable and creates fascinating ornaments.
 In this sense, we can say that the sound of this flute almost competes with the Yamaha flute for professionals, but if the price were more in line with the quality of its materials, it would cost hundreds of euros less.